nilshellerhoff/scripts/README.md

 My workflow using terminals is to open one terminal window but with multiple tabs.
 These scripts enable this functionality in common linux terminal emulators

 #### gnome-terminal
 Gnome-Terminal does not have a new-tab option.
-Therefore this script will check wheter gnome-terminal is running, focus the window and then execute Ctrl+Shift+t in the window, which will open a new tab
+Therefore this script will check whether gnome-terminal is running, focus the window and then execute Ctrl+Shift+t in the window, which will open a new tab

 Requires `wmctrl` and `xdotool`.